CorefluxCommunity/cf-mqtt-broker-cluster-resilience-test/README.md

 The Coreflux Cluster Resillience Test Tool provides an easy way to check for payload losses, when using the cluster. <br>
 <br>
-This tool creates a user input amount of clients that connect to a cluster broker and send the payload from 0-9 in user input intervals.
-An extra client, that subscribes to the topics the payload is being sent from, determines if the sequence received is valid, testing the cluster's resilience.
+This tool creates a user input amount of clients that connect to a cluster broker that then send the payload from 0-9 in user input intervals.
+An extra client, that subscribes to the topics the payload is being sent to from the publishers, determines if the sequence received is valid, testing the cluster's resilience.

 ### Prerequisites
 - Cluster IP Address;